- Country Info

 Ok, if this step doesn't fit your taste, move on to the next strategy, make money to pay for loans.

-Option 3 - Teach English abroad in a country where you will earn enough to be able to make your loan payments.
+Choose a country to teach English abroad where you will earn enough to be able to make your loan payments.
 Choose a high paying country.

 How would you like to be earn enough money to pay off a significant portion of your student loan(s) while teaching in another country and enjoying the time of your life experiencing living in a foreign country and traveling to world?